Bachelor of Music in Jazz and Contemporary Popular Music - Music Composition Major

 Elective Requirements

-Elective requirements in each of years 2, 3, and 4 of the program must be non-Music, baccalaureate level coursework, with a minimum of 9 credits earned at the senior level for all majors (Performance, Composition, Recording and Production, and General).
-Students are encouraged to consult with the department’s university advisors for guidance on selecting elective courses.
+Elective requirements in each of Years 2, 3, and 4 of the program must be non-Music, baccalaureate level coursework, with a minimum of 9 credits earned at the senior level for all majors (Composition, General, Performance, and Recording and Production).
+Students may consult with the department’s academic advisor for guidance.
 Program courses cannot be used to fulfill elective requirements.

 All Bachelor of Music students must successfully complete one additional Music Technology and Production course beyond the introductory course and one additional Music Career Management course beyond the introductory course as part of their core requirements.

-Students must select from a list of MUSC courses to fulfill music option requirements in their declared major or minor.
-Specified music option courses may also be required courses in one or more of the program’s majors or minors, therefore, registration priority will be given to students who must take these courses as part of their specific Program of Study.
-Students must consult with the department’s university advisors for guidance and availability of music option courses prior to registration.
+Students must select from a list of program options to fulfill the requirements in their declared major or minor.
+Specified program option courses may also be required courses in one or more of the program’s majors or minors, therefore, registration priority will be given to students who must take these courses as part of their specific Program of Study.
+Students may consult with the department’s academic advisor for guidance and availability of program option courses prior to registration.

 Arts and Cultural Management (AGAD) Courses

-Students following the General route with a minor in Music Career Management (which requires three Arts and Cultural Management courses defined in the Program of Study), as well as students seeking to use approved Arts and Cultural Management courses as Other Music Options must take MUSC 361 (Introduction to Music Career Management) before entering Arts and Cultural Management (AGAD) courses.
+Students following the General route with a minor in Music Career Management, as well as students seeking to use approved Arts and Cultural Management courses as Music options must take MUSC 361 before entering Arts and Cultural Management (AGAD) courses.

 Progression of Studies